 A salesperson may find prospecting difficult because it is difficult to accept failure.
 In addition, a person who is desperate to sell is rarely empathetic.
 The customer relationship can be stressful for them, especially if the negotiation is difficult.
 To avoid hiring the wrong candidate during your outbound recruiting, consider assessing the five traits you consider necessary.
 Avoid people who are satisfied with themselves, they don’t think about moving forward, which is detrimental to their personal development.
 The lack of enthusiasm and assertiveness of some prospectors can drive customers away.
 If they are inconsistent, you may lose money, as prospecting requires perseverance.
 Also consider whether they are able to organise their time and activities effectively.

 With outbound recruiting, you can find candidates whose profile matches the vacant job, without having to post a job offer.
 Headhunting firms favour this practice, although it is rarely used nowadays.
-If you have any doubts on the subject, we suggest you read the article: Is outbound recruiting still effective?
 It’s about identifying the best talent and convincing them to join the team.
 You spend less time sorting through candidates’ files and easily develop your network of contacts.
 To find the perfect candidate, consider defining the profile of the ideal candidate.
 Then search for talent on social networks, especially LinkedIn.
 Contact them to tell them about your company, your recruitment process and your offer.